 Driver recruitment and retention is a massive, ongoing challenge facing all leaders in the transportation industry.
 Last year, the United States saw a record shortage of 80,000 truck drivers and turnover rates hovered around 90%.
-While there are overt reasons drivers leave (i.e. pay, long hours, incomplete training), one issue that often goes unnoticed is driver dissatisfaction that results from poor, inefficient communication.
+Beyond the obvious reasons for drivers leaving (pay, long hours, incomplete training), one issue that often goes unnoticed is poor, inefficient communication.

 Holding on to outdated, clunky technology systems is a main perpetrator for poor communication and a quick way to lose talented workers.
-Systems that office teams and drivers rely on for communicating with each other can be slow and difficult to use, leading to delays, miscommunications and spikes in frustration.
+Systems that office teams and drivers rely on for communicating are often slow and difficult to use.

-Disparate modes of communications inevitably lead to mistakes that can cause unnecessary stress for drivers and increase their likelihood to quit.
+Communication problems inevitably lead to mistakes that create unnecessary stress for drivers and increase their likelihood to quit.
 Improving visibility of communications by integrating the messaging across systems and devices can solve this problem.

 Improving Dispatch-to-Driver Communication